Efficient Asynchronous Byzantine Agreement without Private Setups: Backbone: Reasonably Fair Common Coin from PKI

 \item {\bf Correctness}.
 For all $\ID$, if the leader $\node_L$ is honest and all honest parties are activated on $\ID$, all honest parties would output for $\ID$.

-\item {\bf Commitment}.
+\item {\bf Committing}.
 Upon any honest party completes the protocol's committing phase and starts to run the protocol's revealing phase on session $\ID$, there exists a fixed value $seed$, such that if any honest party outputs for $\ID$, then it outputs value $seed$ .

 \item {\bf Unpredictability}.
 Prior to that $k$ honest parties ($1 \le k \le f+1$) are activated to run the protocol's revealing phase on session $\ID$, the adversary $\adv$ cannot predicate the output $seed$.
-Namely, $\adv$ guesses a value $seed^*$ before the honest party is activated on $\ID$, then the probability that $seed^*=seed$ shall be negligible, where $seed$ is the output of some honest party for $\ID$. \end{itemize} \end{definition}
+Namely, $\adv$ guesses a value $seed^*$ before $k$ honest parties are activated on $\ID$, then the probability that $seed^*=seed$ shall be negligible, where $seed$ is the output of some honest party for $\ID$. \end{itemize} \end{definition}

-{\textsc{Remarks}}.
-Combining the commitment and unpredictability properties would ensure that no one can predicate the output, before the value to output has already been fixed, which is critical to guarantee that the evaluations of VRFs cannot be biased by exploiting the seed generation.
-Intuitively, if the adversary still can bias its own VRF's output on evaluating the output $seed$, it must can query the VRF oracle (which performs as random oracle \cite{david2018ouroboros}) with the right $seed$ in a number of polynomial queries (before $seed$ is committed), which would raise contradiction to break the unpredictability.
+{\textsc{Remark on committing and unpredictability}}.
+Combining the committing and unpredictability properties would ensure that no one can predicate the output, before the seed to output is already fixed, which is critical to guarantee that VRFs evaluated on the output $seed$ cannot be biased by manipulating the seed generation.
+Intuitively, if the adversary still can bias its own VRF's output, it must can query the VRF oracle (which performs as random oracle \cite{david2018ouroboros}) with the right $seed$ in a number of polynomial queries (before $seed$ is committed), which would raise contradiction to break the unpredictability property.

+{\textsc{Remark on totality}}.
+The totality property ensures that no honest party would receive some output $seed$ solely.
+I.e., if an honest party gets $seed$, we can assert that all honest parties will do so.